helpfulBadger/blog/content/blog/envoy_opa_3_adding_open_policy_agent.md

 <span>Photo by <a href="https://unsplash.com/@kutanural?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Kutan Ural</a> on <a href="https://unsplash.com/s/photos/guard-door?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

-# Envoy & Open Policy Agent
+# Getting Started with Envoy & Open Policy Agent --- 03 ---
+## Plugging OPA into Envoy

 This is the 3rd Envory & Open Policy Agent Getting Started Guide.
 Each guide is intended to explore a single feature and walk through a simple implementation.
-Each guide builds on the concepts explored in the previous guide to build a very powerful authorization services by the end of the series.
+Each guide builds on the concepts explored in the previous guide with the end goal of building a very powerful authorization service by the end of the series.

 Here is a list of the Getting Started Guides that are currently available.